 The period analysis tool allows end-users the ability to quickly choose from a list of pre-set date values to filter reports.
 Common values include dates such as 'today', 'yesterday', and 'this week' to more complicated date ranges such as 'last month to date' and 'last fiscal quarter'.
 Additionally, end-users are given the ability to easily compare two different date ranges against each other.

-When a true date field is selected as a record selection, specific date related relationships become available.
+When a true date field is selected as a filter, specific date related relationships become available.
 To allow the end-user to perform runtime period analysis, select 'Period Analysis' as the relation.

 At runtime, the end-user is given full command of filtering and/or comparing dates.

 The most basic use of this tool is to simply filter the data based on a common date.
 Aside from the manual date selection of 'Equal to' or 'In the range', the relation dropdown has many built-in options for common date values.

 Comparison options include Prior Period, Prior Year, and Custom Range (a fourth option called Prior Year Adjusted can be added by following these instructions here).
 If a user has selected data from this month, and chooses to compare to the previous period, all numeric fields will display two columns.
 One column contains the data for this month (current period) and the other column will hold data for last month (prior period).
 The same can be expected for previous year and a custom range.

 URL Web Parameters